LambdaGaming/LibertyPrimeDiscordBot/README.md

 # Liberty Prime Discord Bot
-Upgraded Python version of my Liberty Prime Discord Bot.
-The original JavaScript version can be found [here.](https://github.com/LambdaGaming/LibertyPrimeDiscordBot) This version includes Liberty Prime's basic functions of responding to keywords as well as a minigame mode that allows users to play various games.
+ Responds to certain keywords and contains an experimental minigame mode that allows users to play various games.
 (Currently only includes Wheel of Fortune.)

-## Usage:
-If you want to host this bot yourself, read the notes below.
-(This assumes you know the basics of creating a bot and installing Python.)

-- You must put the bot token in prime/settings/token.txt.
-See token.txt.template in the same folder for more info.
-- You will need to install the `requests` module for Python.

-# Issues & Pull Requests
- If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html)